What is Texas HB 300?

 Texas HB 300 and Electronic Health Records

-Texas HB 300 presented new requirements for dealing with electronic health records.
-A covered entity is not allowed to use PHI except for the provision of treatment, healthcare payment, or insurance applications, except if, the covered entity has acquired written consent from a person to share their PHI ahead of the PHI disclosure.
+Texas HB 300 introduced new requirements for dealing with electronic health records.
+A covered entity is not allowed to use PHI except for the provision of treatment, healthcare payment, or insurance applications unless the covered entity has acquired written consent from a person to share their PHI ahead of the PHI disclosure.

 HIPAA necessitates covered entities to give patients and plan members their copies of their PHI when requested.
 The requests should be delivered within 30 days of receiving the request.
 Texas HB 300 necessitates covered entities to deliver PHI copies faster – within 15 days of receiving a written request.